No signal was created

 TLT sits near its 52-week low (+3.1%) with 30m RSI already at 31.7 and 4h RSI at 36, an area of downside exhaustion that can produce a mean-reversion bounce off the $85.11 support / $84.73 1-day support shelf.
 A retest-and-hold of that support, combined with heavy high-volume-node acceptance around $85.23-85.45, offers a swing long back toward the $86.05-86.56 SMA cluster if selling pressure fades into and after the FOMC minutes.

-TLT is positioned for a potential rebound as it tests critical support levels amid oversold technical conditions and an impending high-impact macro event.
-The fund is trading near its 52-week lows ($82.77, +3.1% from current price) and has found support at $85.11 (4h) and $84.73 (1day), with RSI on the 4h timeframe at 36.02, nearing oversold territory.
-The upcoming FOMC Meeting Minutes (June Meeting) on July 8 could act as a catalyst for a relief rally, particularly if the minutes lean dovish or signal a pause in rate hikes, which would benefit long-duration Treasuries like TLT.
-The bullish regime backdrop, characterized by risk-on sentiment and rotation into rate-sensitive sectors, further supports this setup.
+TLT is positioned for a potential rebound as it tests critical support levels amid oversold technical conditions and an impending macro catalyst.
+The ETF is trading near its 52-week low (+3.1%) and has held the $85.11 4h support level, with RSI (36.02) nearing oversold territory on the 4h timeframe.
+The upcoming FOMC Meeting Minutes (June Meeting) within 3 days could act as a catalyst for a relief rally, particularly if the minutes lean dovish or signal a pause in rate hikes, which would support long-duration bonds like TLT.
+The regime's bullish direction, though typically unfavorable for bonds, may be overridden by this event-driven opportunity if data confirms d is inflationary trends.